 COMPREHENSIVE CARE CENTER FOR CAH AT CHILDREN’S HOSPITAL LOS ANGELES

 Opened June 2015.
-Mitchell Geffner, M.D. is the center’s Medical Director and Mimi Kim, M.D. is Associate Medical Director.
+Mitchell Geffner, M.D. is the center’s Medical Director and Mimi Kim, M.D., MSc. is Associate Medical Director.
+Co-Surgical Directors are Paul Kokorowski, MD, MPH and Roger De Filippo, MD.
 This facility is the first CAH Center of Excellence in the Western United States.